 As stated in the video the previous trade-off has been to insulate the chimney to avoid creosote formations, but this also wastes a lot of energy.
 With a rocket mass heater stove design it is the combustion chamber which is insulated.
 This creates a much hotter combustion zone which burns off any potential volatiles which would form creosote.

-Why Rocket Mass Heaters and Wood Pellets go together
+Why Rocket Mass Heaters and Wood Pellets Go Well Together

 It is interesting to see how much of a difference installing and removing the restrictor plate makes.
 The restrictor plate provides better air direction and also encourages more air to come in below the grate.
 It’s also important to note that higher temperatures were recorded on the heat exchanger than with any wood previously used.
 This is due to the high density of the pellets and their very low moisture content.

-Conclusions on using Wood Pellets with a Rocket Mass Heater
+Conclusions On Using Wood Pellets in a Rocket Mass Heater